 4. Invest in a technology stack

-The right technology can save you time and maximize your productivity, further helping you to deliberate on better marketing tasks.
+The right technology can save you time and maximize your productivity, further helping you to deliberate on better marketing tasks and customer relationship management.

 5. Human Touch

-Apart from the technology, every business needs a human touch to enhance the customer experience.
-Software’s provide data that can be used by the marketing team and the customer services team to smoothen the experience.
+Software provide data that can be used by the marketing team and the customer services team to smoothen the buying experience.

 However, the heavy responsibility of lead conversion and product satisfaction falls upon the humans of a company.